saltzmanjoelh/aws-deploy-kit/CLI Help/01 aws-deploy.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  build (default)         Build one or more executables inside of a Docker
+  build                   Build one or more executables inside of a Docker
                           container.
 It will read your Swift package and build the executables of your choosing.
 If you leave the defaults, it will build all of the executables in the